lucianhu/Masterarbeit/README.md

 Mannheim, February 2024

-This repository contains scripts used to reproduce our work
+This repository contains scripts used to reproduce our work.

 # Workflow Description
 The scripts are designed to be run in the order listed below: